mib1901/mib1901/README.md

 - 👋 Hi, I’m Michael
 - 👀 I’m interested in data science, evolutionary algorithms in particular
 - 💞️ I’m looking to collaborate on evolutionary algorithms ideas
-- 📫 How to reach me ...
+- 📫 How to reach me ... still figuring this out

 <!---
 mib1901/mib1901 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.